nextflow-io/nextflow/docs/dsl2.rst

     workflow {
         take: data
         main:
             flow1(data)
             flow2(flow1.out)
     }

 .. note::
     Nested workflow execution determines an implicit scope.
-Therefore the same process can be invoked in two different workflow scopes, like for example ``foo`` in the above snippet that is used either in ``flow1`` and ``flow2``.
-The workflow execution path along with the process names defines the process *fully qualified name* that is used to distinguish the two different process invocations, i.e. ``flow1:foo`` and ``flow2:foo`` in the above example.
+Therefore the same process can be invoked in two different workflow scopes, like for example ``foo`` in the above snippet that is used both in ``flow1`` and ``flow2``.
+The workflow execution path, along with the process names, determines the *fully qualified process name* that is used to distinguish the two different process invocations, i.e. ``flow1:foo`` and ``flow2:foo`` in the above example.

 .. tip::
-    The process fully qualified name can be used as a valid :ref:`process selector <config-process-selectors>` in the ``nextflow.config`` file and it has priority over the process simple name.
+    The fully qualified process name can be used as a valid :ref:`process selector <config-process-selectors>` in the ``nextflow.config`` file and it has priority over the simple process name.

 Modules